 Stage 5 – Inspection:

-To ensure the highest quality inspection takes place at every stage.
+To ensure the highest quality, glass manufacturers carry out inspection at every stage.
 Occasionally a bubble that is not removed during refining, a sand grain that refuses to melt or a tremor in the tin puts ripples in the glass ribbon.
 Automated online inspection does two things.
 It reveals process faults upstream that can be corrected.
 And it enables computers downstream to steer round the flaws.
 Inspection technology now allows 100 million inspections per second to be made across the ribbon, locating flaws the unaided eye would be unable to see.

 Stage 6 – Cutting to Order: